Mushroom edible: Description

+Front (top) and back (bottom) of a PolkaDot mushroom chocolate bar purchased in California.

 Mushroom edibles can contain compounds found in or related to those in psilocybin mushrooms such as psilocybin, psilocin, or 4-AcO-DMT (psilacetin; "synthetic shrooms") or those in Amanita muscaria mushrooms such as muscimol or ibotenic acid.
-Psilocybin mushrooms are a serotonergic psychedelic, while Amanita muscaria mushrooms are a GABAergic hallucinogen.
+Psilocybin mushrooms are a serotonergic psychedelic, while Amanita muscaria mushrooms are a GABAergic sedative-hallucinogen.
 4-AcO-DMT, a synthetic analogue of psilocybin (4-PO-DMT), is a prodrug of psilocin similarly to psilocybin itself.
-Mushroom edibles may also contain completely unrelated substances and drugs, with identified compounds having included bath salts, 4-AcO-DET, the scheduled prescription drug pregabalin, and kava constituents, among others.
+Mushroom edibles may also contain completely unrelated substances, with identified compounds having included cathinones, 4-AcO-DET, the scheduled prescription drug pregabalin, and kava kava extract.
 Their ingredients are often not specified and may simply say "proprietary mushroom blend" or "magic blend".

 Mushroom edibles started being sold in the United States in the 2020s and began to surge in popularity in 2023.
 They include chocolate bars, gummies, and other food items.
-The products are often sold at smokes or head shops, cannabis stores, and gas stations, as well as online.
+The products are often sold at smoke or head shops, cannabis stores, and gas stations, as well as online.
 Some of the most well-known brands in the United States include PolkaDot and Tre House.
 The widespread market availability of Amanita muscaria products, as opposed to hallucinogenic mushrooms in general, is a relatively recent development.
 This mushroom is often inappropriately conflated with psilocybin mushrooms, including in terms of safety as well as possible therapeutic benefits when used medically.
 Mushroom edibles in general exist in a legal gray area in the United States and are unregulated.
 There are often knockoff or counterfeit products that imitate major brands and may have completely different ingredients in spite of similar branding.

 In December 2024, it was reported that a company called PsiloSafe had launched a testing and certification program for magic mushroom products.
 The aim is to ensure the ingredients, potency, and safety of the products.
 Some 15 product brands have partnered with PsiloSafe.